mies/wercker-perceptor/views/concepts.md

 <a id="tests"></a>
 ## Tests

 During a [Build](#builds) tests can be run.
-By default Wercker tries to run the tests.
+By default wercker tries to run the tests.
 For example in a Node.js environment
 ```npm test``` is executed.

 To add custom tests, use the `custom steps` property in [wercker.json](werckerjson).